Polycyclic Aromatic Hydrocarbon and CO(2-1) Emission at 50-150 pc Scales in 70 Nearby Galaxies: Results

 \subsection{CO~(2-1) and PAH emission for other bands}

 So far we have focused only on the correlation between CO(2-1) and F770W$_{\rm PAH}$.
 Do the other PAH-tracing filters show similar correlations?
 In Figure~\ref{fig:co_mir_all_otherbands} we show CO versus F335M$_\mathrm{PAH}$ and versus F1130W for our $19$ Cycle 1 targets.
 The median CO/PAH ratios, fits and statistics for these bands are shown in Table~\ref{tab:fits}.
 The correlation remains strong in both of these bands, and the best fit binned CO-PAH slopes are also very close to linear for the $3.3~\mu$m and $11.3~\mu$m features.
-Of the three PAH bands, F335M$_\mathrm{PAH}$ is the faintest \citep[][]{chastenet2023a,sandstrom2023}, and therefore shows the largest CO-to-PAH ratios ($10^{1.27}$ \copahunit\ vs. $10^{0.00}$ for F770W$_\mathrm{PAH}$ and $10^{-0.12}$ for F1130W considering all data, top rows of Table~\ref{tab:fits}).
+Of the three PAH bands, F335M$_\mathrm{PAH}$ is the faintest \citep[][]{chastenet2023a,sandstrom2023}, and therefore shows the largest CO-to-PAH ratios ($10^{1.24} \approx 17.4$ times higher at F335M$_\mathrm{PAH}$ than F770W$_\mathrm{PAH}$; while F1130W is a factor of $10^{0.15} \approx 1.4$ times lower than F770W$_\mathrm{PAH}$); see top rows of Table~\ref{tab:fits}.

 These three PAH bands (3.3, 7.7, and 11.3~\um) are dominated by different species of the PAH population -- smaller, neutral PAHs for 3.3~\um, ionized PAHs for a range of sizes for 7.7~\um, and larger, mainly neutral PAHs for 11.3~\um.
 Their intensity ratios also respond to changes in the interstellar radiation field spectrum \citep[e.g.,][]{maragkoudakis2020,draine2021}.
 All three bands yield reasonable first-order estimators of CO intensity, but we would not expect all three to show identical or even equally good correlations with CO.
 We anticipate that future work will explore optimal combinations of bands to trace CO (and H$_2$) and examine the impact of conditions in the molecular gas on PAH band ratios.